zyyan20h/PCBRenewal/README.md

 # PCB Renewal
-A method for reusing and refactoring circuit boards across design interations.
+A method for reusing and reconfiguring circuit boards across design interations.
+This is an accompanying repository of a research paper published in ACM CHI 2025: https://doi.org/10.1145/3706598.3714276

 ![teaser](https://github.com/user-attachments/assets/58f8236a-d523-42a7-9e07-9fa38232be9e)

-## Examples
-Various circuit board designs that were used and refactored into other designs, e.g turning a PCB for a watch into one for a cat toy.

-## Archive
-Arudino code and old examples used during the project

-## renewal_plugin
+## KiCad Plugin
-A plugin for circuit design software, KiCad, that facilitates this refactoring.
-It can be used to compare two circuit designs, crosschecking the traces and pads to figure out an efficient way to remove certaing traces to transform one circuit into another.
+A plugin for the circuit design software, KiCad, that facilitates this reconfiguring.
+It can be used to compare two circuit designs, crosschecking the traces and pads to figure out an efficient way to remove certain traces to transform one circuit into another.

 ### Installation